 One of the biggest culprits of waste in data centers is limited server utilization.
 When servers aren’t properly utilized, a lot of energy will go to waste, which isn’t good for the bottom line or the environment.
 Virtualizing your servers can increase utilization from 10% to almost 30%, and is worth looking into.

-Selecting the right server lift for your data center must take into account:
+Selecting the right server handling lift for your data center must take into account:

 - weight capacity